European-Unified-ID/EUID-docs/README.md

 ## EUID Infrastructure

-The EUID infrastructure includes the following key elements:
+The following sections explain and illustrate the key elements of EUID infrastructure:

   - [EUID Types](#euid-types)
   - [Core Components](#core-components)